-Located on Chichagof Island, Icy Strait Point is one of the most natural cruise ports that you may ever visit.
+Located on Chichagof Island, Icy Strait Point is one of the most natural cruise ports you can ever visit.
 With outstanding views wherever you look, you will get a real feel for the grandeur of Alaska.

 Intent on keeping those views a part of the visit to Icy Strait Point, the docks have been designed so that visitors always have a scenic view of the wilderness.

-Icy Strait Point has changed through the years with new attractions and even better access.
+Icy Strait Point has changed with new attractions and even better access.
 If you haven’t been there for a few years, you will be pleasantly surprised by the new improvements.

-Get off the ship, even if you have mobility issues.
+Get off the ship, even if you have mobility issues

 Many whales congregate around Point Adolphus and hang out for the summer.
-Its proximity to Icy Strait Point makes it a perfect spot for whale watching.
-In fact, most of the whale-watching operators have a money-back guarantee that you will see a whale.
+Its proximity to Icy Strait Point makes it a perfect whale-watching spot.
+Most whale-watching operators have a money-back guarantee that you will see a whale.

-Keep in mind that this doesn’t necessarily mean that you will see a breaching or bubble netting group of whales.
+Remember that this doesn’t necessarily mean you will see a breaching or bubble-netting group of whales.
 Boat operators cooperate and let others know when they spot a whale.
 Whales migrate through the area on their way back from wintering in Hawaii.

 One of the newest additions to Icy Strait Point is a gondola that reaches amazing heights and offers great views of the area.
-Actually, there are two different gondolas.
+There are two different gondolas.

 At the top, guests may hike a 1.5-mile trail to Hidden Lake or head to the ZipRider.

-If you are looking for a real adrenaline rush, head up to the World’s Largest ZipRider.
+If you want a real adrenaline rush, head to the World’s Largest ZipRider.
 As the longest in the US and one of the longest in the world at over a mile in length, the ZipRider requires no special skills.
 It is accessible as well.

-Take a walk and look for an eagle’s nest.
+Take a walk and look for an eagle’s nest

 Enjoy a forest walk and look for eagle nests.
-It’s definitely possible to take the TRANSPORTER between Wilderness and Ocean Landings, but why not enjoy the canopy of the forest?
+Taking the TRANSPORTER between Wilderness and Ocean Landings is possible, but why not enjoy the forest’s canopy?

 The walk between the two is just a little over a mile and mostly flat, with a slight rise.
-Be sure to look up and you might spot an eagle’s nest.
-Look at the forest floor and take notice of the native plants such as skunk cabbage.
-Along the way, you can cut over to the shore and continue your walk along there.
+Be sure to look up, and you might spot an eagle’s nest.
+Look at the forest floor and take notice of the native plants, such as skunk cabbage.
+Along the way, you can cut over to the shore and continue your walk there.

-Take a stroll along the coast to the Cannery, the restored former fish processing center that has been transformed into shops, restaurants, and a historical museum.
+Stroll along the coast to the Cannery, where the restored former fish processing center has been transformed into shops, restaurants, and a historical museum.

-Icy Strait Point has a history based on fishing, not only because of its cannery, but also as part of the Tlingit tradition.
+Icy Strait Point has a history based on fishing, not only because of its cannery but also as part of the Tlingit tradition.
 Legends from the Tlingits tell stories of fish and fishing.
-The area is home to a variety of fish including salmon and halibut.
+The area is home to various fish, including salmon and halibut.